 - the police and other law-enforcement agencies to help them perform their duties, or with others if we have to do this by law or under a court order;

-- if we (or any member of the Bupa group) sell or buy any business or assets, the potential buyer or seller of that business or those assets; and
+- if we (or any member of the Bupa group of companies) sell or buy any business or assets, the potential buyer or seller of that business or those assets; and

 If we provide insurance or manage a health-care trust, we share your information with: